-An estimated 15 million people in the United States are allergic to at least one food, including as many as one in 13 children, according to Food Allergy Research & Education (FARE), an advocacy and awareness organization.
+An estimated 15 million people in the United States are allergic to at least one food, including as many as one in 13 children, according to the Food Allergy and Anaphylaxis Network (FAAN), an advocacy and awareness organization.
 The prevalence of food allergies among kids increased from 3.4 to 5.1 percent between 1997 and 2011, according to the Centers for Disease Control and Prevention; peanut allergies in particular have been reported to be on the rise.
 These trends have been attributed to causes that range from overly sanitized childhoods to the diets of pregnant women to pollution.
-In the 2000s, parents were widely advised to avoid feeding common allergens like peanuts to very young children because it was believed this increased the chances of developing a serious allergy, but now doctors saynot feeding infants peanuts makes them more likely to develop allergies.
+In the 2000s, parents were widely advised to avoid feeding common allergens like peanuts to very young children because it was believed this increased the chances of developing a serious allergy, but now doctors say not feeding infants peanuts makes them more likely to develop allergies.

 Whatever their cause, peanut and nut allergies can often produce the most severe allergic reaction, anaphylaxis, the violence of which is difficult to mistake.
 In a normal allergic reaction, the body's immune system mistakenly identifies a substance as dangerous and attacks it by releasing chemicals like histamine into your blood.
 (Benadryl, used to fight allergic reactions, is an antihistamine.)
 Histamine is what causes itchiness, sneezing, wheezing, hives—symptoms that can be irritating but aren't fatal.
 But in anaphylaxis, the entire body is at war: Sufferers' systems are flooded with so many chemicals that they can stop breathing, lose consciousness, and die.

-"Do not obsess about the 'what ifs,'" advises FARE on its website.
+"Do not obsess about the 'what ifs,'" advises FAAN on its website.
 "Decide that if you're careful and stay prepared, everything is likely to work out for the best."